MillionConcepts/pdr/docs/supported_datasets.md

 #### Rosetta
   - Orbiter:
     - ALICE EDRs, RDRs, and REFDRs
-    - COSIMA images and feature tables
+    - COSIMA images and data tables
     - GIADA EDRs, RDRs, and DDRs
     - MIDAS RDRs and DDRs (excluding those with a .dat file extension)
     - MIRO EDRs and RDRs